Crust logoCrust

 FuzzyFilterResult<T>Fuzzy filter result with item and match data

-TextEditStateText + cursor position for handleTextEdit
+TextEditStateText plus cursor position for handleTextEdit

 TextEditResultTextEditState | null